Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts also note that many other jobs are attractive to teachers because of low unemployment or the ability to work remotely.
 In addition, some teachers say student behavior has worsened, especially since the pandemic, making their jobs more difficult.

-“Right now, there are not many applications for teacher positions in the state or nationwide,” said Paul Pack, principal of an elementary school in Virginia, who said the school was unable to find teachers for two openings this year.
+“Right now, there are not many applications for teacher positions in the state or nationwide,” said Paul Pack, principal of an elementary school in Virginia, who said the school could not find teachers for two openings this year.

 In North Carolina, Superintendent Whitney Oakley said it has long been difficult to recruit math, science and special education teachers.
 Now elementary school teachers are in short supply.